-Be sure to ask your son or daughter to get in touch with the appropriate faculty or staff member to start the discussion prior to contacting us.
-If he or she doesn't know where to begin, the Dean of Students, Dr. Norm Pollard, in the Student Affairs office in Carnegie Hall (607.871.2132 or email), is available as a starting point.
-Bonnie Dungan, Director of Parent Programs, can respond to questions about special events for parents and families (607.871.2612 or email).
-Helpful information can also be found on the AU Parents webpage.
+Be sure to ask your student to get in touch with the appropriate faculty or staff member to start the discussion prior to contacting us.
+If your student doesn't know where to begin, the Dean of Student Experience, Nadine Shardlow, is available as a starting point.

 The University is required to abide by the Family Educational Rights and Privacy Act (FERPA) and cannot reveal protected information without a student's permission.
 It is important for you to discuss and clarify your expectations for sharing information.
 Learn more about FERPA.